guigrpa/storyboard/README.md

 mainStory.info('Hello world!');
 ```

-**Note this breaking change in v2.0.0:** Storyboard no longer enables plugins (listeners) by default, so you will need to do that manually upon startup.
+**_Note this breaking change in v2.0.0:_ As you can see above, Storyboard [no longer](https://github.com/guigrpa/storyboard/blob/master/CHANGELOG.md) enables listeners (plugins) by default, so you will need to do this manually upon startup.**

 ### Severity levels